Skip to main content Accessibility

 Moorish Sovereign Citizens

-The Moorish sovereign citizen movement is a collection of independent organizations and lone individuals who emerged in the early 1990s as an offshoot of the antigovernment sovereign citizens movement, adherents of which believe that individual citizens hold sovereignty over, and are independent of, the authority of federal and state governments.
+The Moorish sovereign citizen movement is a collection of independent organizations and individuals that emerged in the early 1990s as an offshoot of the antigovernment sovereign citizens movement, adherents of which believe that individual citizens hold sovereignty over, and are independent of, the authority of federal and state governments.

-Members of the Moorish sovereigns, called Moors, have come into conflict with federal and state authorities over their refusal to obey laws and government regulations.
+Members of the Moorish sovereigns, called Moors, have clashed with federal and state authorities over their refusal to obey laws and government regulations.
 Recently, Moorish sovereign citizens have engaged in violent confrontations with law enforcement.
 They have also been known to retaliate against government authorities through financial means – a process called “paper terrorism.”
-Moorish sovereigns espouse an interpretation of sovereign doctrine that African Americans constitute an elite class within American society with special rights and privileges that convey on them a sovereign immunity placing them beyond federal and state authority.
+Moorish sovereigns espouse an interpretation of sovereign doctrine that African Americans constitute an elite class within American society with special rights and privileges that convey to them a sovereign immunity, placing them beyond federal and state authority.

 “Political thieves (usually descendants of European Colonists operating upon the American Continents) have, by outright criminality, taken unlawful leave and advantages of the usurped seats of government, and have polluted the sanctity of their Official Oaths to uphold the Constitution and Treaties and are unlawfully violating the Natural People.” – Taj Tarik Bey

-The origins of the Moorish sovereign citizen movement are difficult to ascertain and often misunderstood.
-According to law enforcement sources, Moorish sovereign citizens are closely affiliated with the Moorish Science Temple of America (MSTA) and trace their roots to the creation of the MSTA in 1913 and its founder, Noble Drew Ali (aka Timothy Drew).
-Some Moorish sovereigns are known to affiliate with the MSTA, but certainly not all MSTA chapters are linked to sovereign citizens.
+The Moors trace their roots to the creation of the MSTA in 1913 and its founder, Noble Drew Ali (aka Timothy Drew).
+Some Moorish sovereigns are known to affiliate with the MSTA, but not all MSTA chapters are linked to sovereign citizens.
 In fact, the MSTA issued a statement in July 2011 condemning sovereign citizen practices and denying any association with radical or subversive Moorish sovereign groups.

-In his article “The Washitaw Nation and Moorish Sovereign Citizens,” Pitcavage writes, “After the ‘Empress’ (e.g. Verdiacee Turner Goston) retired, the original Washitaw group fell apart, replaced with a variety of different groups and individuals taking up the ‘Washitaw Nation’ mantle.
+In his article “The Washitaw Nation and Moorish Sovereign Citizens,” Pitcavage writes: “After the ‘Empress’ (e.g. Verdiacee Turner Goston) retired, the original Washitaw group fell apart, replaced with a variety of distinct groups and individuals taking up the ‘Washitaw Nation’ mantle.
 So today there is not just one ‘Washitaw Nation,’ but many, making it one of the most important wings of the Moorish sovereign citizen movement.”

 The Washitaw Nation appears to be the earliest sovereign citizen group that began merging Moorish identity and heritage with sovereign citizen concepts.
-In her book Return of the Ancient Ones published in 1993, Verdiacee Washitaw-Turner Goston El-Bey, “Empress of the Washitaw Nation,” asserts that Moors were among the earliest settlers to America and the rightful owners of all lands ceded to the United States in the Louisiana Purchase.
+In her 1993 book Return of the Ancient Ones, Verdiacee Washitaw-Turner Goston El-Bey, “Empress of the Washitaw Nation,” asserts that Moors were among the earliest settlers to the U.S. and the rightful owners of all lands ceded to the United States in the Louisiana Purchase.
 Clint D. Nelson Bey writes in the book’s preface, “This book begs you to start asking questions and do your own personal research regarding your Moorish history and then allow your mind to connect the two.”

 “You can’t fool a Washitaw as we, the original Muurs (Moors) of Dugdahmoundyah,” Goston writes on page 202.
 “We must realize who we are and what we are doing in this land and how we have been preserved for what special purpose.”